MADH95/JSONLoader/README.md

 }
 ```

-Note that you can define any number of starter decks in a single '*_deck.jldr2' file, and that the expected format of a '_deck.jldr2' file looks very different than other jldr2 files.
+Note that you can define any number of starter decks in a single '_deck.jldr2' file, and that the expected format of a '_deck.jldr2' file looks very different than that of other jldr2 files.

 ## Tribes

-The latest version of JSON Loader allows you to create tribes.
-To do this, your file needs to end in '_tribe.jldr2' and should look like this:
+JSONLoader also allows you to create tribes.
+To do this, your file needs to end in '_tribe.jldr2' or '_tribes.jldr2' and should look like this:

 ```json
 {